AlgyJr/ios_guides/Auto-Layout-Basics.md

 views and using the the Auto Layout controls (boxed in red below).
 The buttons are from left to right:

-1. Aligntool - specify how views should be aligned relative to each other
+1. Align tool - specify how views should be aligned relative to each other
 2. Pin tool - specify that a view should be a fixed distance from another view